mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

 ### Pushing Data <a class="blank" id="WebSocketPush">&nbsp;</a>

-When a web socket connection is authorised, it is added to the web server object's `webSocketConnections`.
-Using this, you can push data down to one or more web socket clients.
+After a web socket connection is authorised, it is added to the web server object's `webSocketConnections`.
+Using this, you can push data to one or more web socket clients.

-Each web socket connection is uniquely identified by an ID that you must store if you wish to push data to a specific connection.
-This ID is provided in the `WebSocketHandshake` event.
+Each web socket connection has a unique identifier that you must store if you wish to push data to a specific connection.
+The identifier is provided in the `WebSocketHandshake` event as well as to the `onComplete` and `onClose` callback functions.

 {% highlight scala %}
-    var myWebSocketId
+    var myWebSocketId = ""

     val routes = Routes({